 Jazz pianist Randy Porter has a refined understanding of improvisation and the spontaneous communication between musicians.
 As a Steinway Artist, Randy Porter draws from a rich palette of sonorities found within his imagination and the depths of the piano.
 Lynn Darroch of The Oregonian states, “Porter has built a reputation as a musician’s musician, a knowledgeable, inventive, and sophisticated player with a remarkable sense of time and gorgeous keyboard facility…”

-Randy’s recent release, Porter Plays Porter with Nancy King, is a mix of swing, wit, harmony and lyrical adventure.
+Nominated for the 60th Grammy Awards, Randy’s recent release Porter Plays Porter with Nancy King is a mix of swing, wit, harmony and lyrical adventure.
 In the spirit of Cannonball Adderley and Nancy Wilson, tunes featuring Nancy King are interspersed with instrumental tracks featuring the Randy Porter Trio.
 The vehicle for improvisation is the master songwriter Cole Porter, with the exception of Inside Your Mind, a ballad written by Randy Porter.
 Legendary vocalist Nancy King joins the Randy Porter Trio: Randy, piano; John Wiitala, bass; and Todd Strait on drums.

 Randy Porter has performed with many jazz greats, including Freddy Hubbard, Art Farmer, and Benny Golson.
 He currently performs with Charles McPherson, Madeline Eastman, the New York Voices, Rebecca Kilgore and Nancy King.
 With the Charles McPherson Quartet, he has traveled throughout the US and in France, Italy, Greece, and China.
 The Charles McPherson Quartet has re-created the music from the classic recording Charlie Parker with Strings, performing with many orchestras nationwide.
 Porter has also performed McPherson’s Sweet Synergy Suite with the San Diego Ballet.